Notable People

 American stand-up has often rewarded volume, swagger, abrasion, or a sense of physical takeover.
 Rudner went another way.
 She made hesitancy, manners, and apparent softness part of the attack.
 Her jokes often sound as if they are being offered apologetically just before they cut a marriage, a vanity, or a cultural pose in half.

 That is what made her durable.
-She did not simply tell jokes about relationships.
-She perfected a comic rhythm in which sweetness carried the blade.
+Her relationship jokes worked through a comic rhythm in which sweetness carried the blade.

 She turned epigram into persona